morganchester/telegram_bot_moderator/README.md

 chat_id = -123456789          ; ID of the group to monitor
 topic_id = 123                ; ID of the specific topic/thread
 updates_chat_id = -987654321  ; ID of the chat where forward messages are sent
+location_topic_id = 123  ; ID of the topic where you want to pin the latest location sharing message
 ```

 ### `strings.yaml`